-Most of the airlines on this list allow only one carry-on item.
+Most of the budget airlines in Europe allow only one carry-on item.
 This means if you have a laptop, a handbag, or sometimes, even a coat, you will be charged extra for it if you don’t keep it in your carry on.
-Most airlines allow 10kg for your hand luggage and if your bag weighs more than that, as you might be guessing by now, you have to pay extra.
+Most low-cost carriers allow 10kg for your hand luggage and if your bag weighs more than that, as you might be guessing by now, you have to pay extra.
 Be careful- some of these airlines allow only 7kg, so read carefully before booking.

 Penalties for not checking in online

 A lot of budget carriers require online check-in or charge fees of up to â‚¬50.
 Understandably, this might not always be possible for you, so keep this in mind.

 Finally, you have to be extremely careful if you have a connecting flight.
 Most budget carriers advise you to leave at least 2-4 hours between two flights and they’re usually reluctant to provide you with a wide range of options for the next flight in case you miss the initial one.

 With all that being said, I think low-cost carriers still are a great option for exploring the old continent on a shoestring budget.
 What do you think about low-cost airlines in Europe?
 What are your experiences when flying with budget airlines in Europe?
 Let me know in the comments!

 Like it?
 Pin it.